 You may wish to disable party chat if your multiplayer app also provides a voice chat feature.

-Users can create a Party and start a voice chat with members of the party and they can invite friends to join them in Rooms.
+Users can create a Party and start a voice chat with members of the party and they can invite friends to join them.
 Party voice chat persists across apps in VR and users can continue to interact while navigating between apps.
 This can cause issues if your app has a voice chat feature.

 No integration is required to support parties; however, there are some things you should consider if you are planning to use the microphone for commands or chat in your app.
 Following is a list of the kinds of chat a user could participate in.